 - Your rank will reduce.

-- You will be prevented from borrowing.
+- Lenders will prevent you from borrowing.

 TIP: Avoid inexperienced brokers and dealerships with limited lenders that can make unnecessary credit file enquires that lower your credit score.